matowarrior/homemonitor/README.md

 sudo apt-get install bluez-hcidump && echo +++ install successful +++ pip3 install influxdb-client[ciso]
 ```
+ruuvitag-sensor 1.1.0 has requirement rx<3, but you'll have rx 3.1.1 which is incompatible.
+This can be ignored
 Testing can be done with the included command line utility.
 ```sh
 python3 /home/pi/.local/lib/python3.7/site-packages/ruuvitag_sensor --help